20+ Awesome Restaurants In Columbia, SC

-These Columbia, SC restaurants are our go-to places.
+These Columbia, SC restaurants are our most recommended eateries.
 Of course, we love trying new restaurants, but there’s something about the tried and true ones that are worth sharing.
 And it’s those that made up our list of delicious restaurants in Columbia.

 Map of awesome restaurants in Columbia, SC